How to Get Rid of Flies on the Patio (11 Tips)

 • CONCENTRATED CLEANER: Concentrated formula that can be diluted for most jobs,...

-Simply use a cloth and a Pine Sol solution to wipe the surfaces of tables, chairs and other items on your patio to not only make things clean but to also help keep flies away.
+Simply use a cloth and a Pine Sol solution to wipe the surfaces of tables, chairs, and other items on your patio to make things clean and help keep flies away.

 The oil of citronella is an aromatic oil distilled from several varieties of lemongrass that mosquitos and flies don’t appreciate.